BRJoaquin/ia-obsidian/Agentes inteligentes/Aprendizaje por refuerzo.md

 > [!quote]
 > One of the challenges that arise in reinforcement learning, and not in other kinds of learning, is the trade-off between exploration and exploitation.
 To obtain a lot of reward, a reinforcement learning agent must prefer actions that it has tried in the past and found to be effective in producing reward.
 But to discover such actions, it has to try actions that it has not selected before.
 The agent has to exploit what it has already experienced in order to obtain reward, but it also has to explore in order to make better action selections in the future.
 The dilemma is that neither exploration nor exploitation can be pursued exclusively without failing at the task.

+# Elementos

+> [!quote]
+Beyond the agent and the environment, one can identify four main subelements of a reinforcement learning system: a policy, a reward signal, a value function, and, optionally, a model of the environment.